Preliminary exam guidelines

-Selecting an Advisor: After a student completes the Qualifying Process, she/he works with a faculty advisor to prepare for the Preliminary Examination.
-In order that the student obtains timely and appropriate advice, she/he must select an advisor within four months of passing the Qualifying Process (i.e., by the beginning of the Fall Term).
+Selecting an advisor: After a student completes the qualifying process, she/he works with a faculty advisor to prepare for the preliminary examination.
+In order that the student obtains timely and appropriate advice, they must select an advisor within four months of passing the qualifying process (i.e., by the beginning of the Fall Term).
 The selection of an advisor is reported to the Graduate Program Office and confirmed by obtaining the advisor’s signature on an endorsement form.
-A student is allowed to change advisors before taking the Preliminary Examination by obtaining an endorsement signature from the new advisor and notifying the Graduate Program Office.
+A student is allowed to change advisors before taking the preliminary examination by obtaining an endorsement signature from the new advisor and notifying the Graduate Program Office.

 - EXAMINATION PROCESS, EVALUATION AND OUTCOMES:The examination process involves the following steps:

-- To evaluate research ability and potential, the Examination Committee will review the research proposal and supporting documents (publications, research reports, etc.) provided by the student.
+- To evaluate the research ability and potential, the examination committee will review the research proposal and supporting documents (publications, research reports, etc.) provided by the student.

-- Conditional Advancement: The student automatically advances to candidacy upon satisfying a specific requirement (e.g., completing a certain course(s) with a specified grade, performing additional pilot research, completing a specific assignment).
-This outcome occurs when the Examination Committee believes that the student has presented and defended a strong proposal, but has a deficiency (or deficiencies) that can be removed through additional work.
+- Conditional advancement: The student automatically advances to candidacy upon satisfying a specific requirement (e.g., completing a certain course(s) with a specified grade, performing additional pilot research or completing a specific assignment).
+This outcome occurs when the examination committee believes that the student has presented and defended a strong proposal, but has a deficiency (or deficiencies) that can be removed through additional work.

-For outcomes 1, 2, and 3, the student is required to formally nominate their Dissertation Committee within one month of the oral defense.
+For outcomes one, two and three the student is required to formally nominate their dissertation committee within one month of the oral defense.

 - The date and time of the oral defense.
 The student is responsible for scheduling the oral defense.

-- Have been accepted as a Pre-candidate in IOE and completed IOE qualifying process.
+- Have been accepted as a Pre-candidate in IOE and completed the IOE qualifying process.

-- Have been accepted as a Pre-candidate in another U of M Doctoral program and completed appropriate sections of that program’s qualifying process.
+- Have been accepted as a Pre-candidate in another U-M doctoral program and completed appropriate sections of that program’s qualifying process.